 Keep dogs on leads unless you are sure you know there is no one around and dogs cannot be walked on the beach although there are many other areas you can ramble around.

 There are many good vets who will help you care for your pet and also arrange for transporting them to and from the UAE.
-There are also 2 very good welfare organisations for lost, abandoned or stray dogs and cats, namely Feline Friends, and for dogs, K9.
+There are also many great welfare organisations for lost, abandoned or stray dogs and cats.

 In The Home